cdap-guides/cdap-spark-guide/README.rst

 Following sections will guide you through building an application from scratch.
-If you are interested in deploying and running the application right away, you can clone its source code and binaries from this github repository.
+If you are interested in deploying and running the application right away, you can clone its source code from this github repository.
 In that case feel free to skip the next two sections and jump right to Build & Run section.

 Application Design
 ~~~~~~~~~~~~~~~~~~

 Backlinks data is sent to PageRankService over HTTP (e.g. by web crawler as it processes web pages).
 The service persists the data into backLinks dataset upon receiving.
 The PageRank for known pages is computed periodically by a PageRankProgram.
 The program uses backLinks dataset as an input and persists results in pageRanks dataset.
+In this guide we assume that backlinks data will be sent to CDAP application.

 PageRankService then uses pageRanks dataset to serve PageRank for a given URL over HTTP.